javimox/helm-charts/charts/confluence-server/README.md

 The above command sets the different parameters of the database connection.

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+Alternatively, a YAML file can be provided to override the default `values.yaml`.
 For example:

 ```console
 $ helm install my-release -f values-production.yaml mox/confluence-server